robfatland/reorganiseduponthefloor/git/README.md

 A leading `>` character renders text as a quotation.

-> This is useful to offset "special note" blocks of text.
+> This is useful to offset "special note" offset blocks of text.

-## 6. hyperlinks
+## 5. hyperlinks

 Place the text to appear within square bracks and follow it with no spaces by the link URL